Last updated 27th April 2022

 Church of England Joint Policy Statement on Safer Recruitment

-This guidance should be read in conjunction with the Diocesan safeguarding policies and associated guidance contained within the Diocese of Blackburn Safeguarding Policy and the full national guidelines are available for further information – Practice Guidance: Safer Recruitment July 2016
+This guidance should be read in conjunction with the Diocesan safeguarding policies and associated guidance contained within the Diocese of Blackburn Safeguarding Policy and the full national guidelines are available for further information –Practice Guidance: Safer Recruitment and People Management 2021

 DBS Checks in light of COVID-19 - Important Information: